ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ing the ensuing summer.
+On the other
+hand thoEe well fed, carefully tended,

+and skiillully managed will yield a
+handsome profit.
+The same facts hold

+good in raising young cattle.
+Those
+raised by some men are a? large at two
+years old as those raised by others are
+at three.
+Much, or nearly ail, rests with
+the farmer.
+If small results, and a large
+per cent of losses overtake him in the
-of his cattle, it is his own
+management of his cattle, it is his own

 fault.
 But if good returns, and gener